rikbrowning/rikbrowning.github.io/resume/index.md

 ### Outside Work ###

 I have recently taken up mountain biking in my spare time and I am really enjoying getting to explore the great trails that have been created through out Northern Ireland recently.
-I am also a keen Ulster Rugby fan, having played in school and Antrim Rugby Club, and regularly attend Ulster matches at the Kingspan Stadium, it's a great way to spend your Friday night!
+I am also a keen Ulster Rugby fan, having played in school and Antrim Rugby Club, and regularly attend Ulster matches at the Kingspan Stadium, it's a great way to spend a Friday night!

 ### Contact ###